 In this program, you will acquire skills to manage the medical office, to use effective oral and written communication techniques, and to demonstrate general office procedures, and administrative and time management skills.

-You will receive a combination of classroom and computer lab time as well as hands-on clinical training in areas such as routine tests and exams.
+You will receive a combination of synchronous and asynchronous online courses as well as hands-on clinical training in areas such as routine tests and exams.
+A local hands-on clinical is being worked towards for regional campuses, but accepted students may need to travel to Prince George for the clinical if a local option can not be developed.
 In addition, you will receive training on specialized software, the Medical Office Information System (MOIS), used throughout the north in public and private clinics.

 Example of salaries for a Medical Office Assistant.

 In addition to the Medical Office Assistant Associate Certificate, CNC also offers an online Medical Office Assistant Certificate.
 Students who are interested in further enhancing their Medical Office Assistant skill-sets after completing this program are encouraged to speak to an Academic Advisor about course equivalencies that can be granted between the programs.